Individual Wastewater Treatment (IBA)

 Malfunctions can have various causes.
 Click on the button below to see what you can possibly fix yourself and when you should call the repair service.

-Malfunction IBA individual wastewater treatment
+Malfunction individual wastewater treatment (IBA)

-Tips for maintaining your IBA
+Tips for maintaining your individual wastewater treatment (IBA)

-Tips IBA: Contribute to cleaner wastewater.pdf
+Tips IBA: Contribute to cleaner wastewater.pdf (Dutch only)

 Division of responsibilities for sewage and wastewater